johannespletzer/stratospheric-transport/README.md

 # Modeling of Stratospheric Transport

 Today, age of air and residence time are known concepts of atmospheric transport.
 However, the connection is not established analytically for all cases.
-This repository includes a Physics-Informed Neural Network (PINN) to model **residence time (τ_R)** in the stratosphere using estimates of the **mean age of air (Γ)** from satellite, in-situ, and model datasets.
+This repository includes a Physics-Informed Neural Network to model **residence time (τ_R)** in the stratosphere using estimates of the **mean age of air (Γ)** from satellite, in-situ, and model datasets.
+Tropopause reanalysis data can be used as additional features.

 The network is based on:
 - Supervised learning with τ_R observations